-Awareness comes with a sense of keeping the body sitting and moving within ideal limits.
-Keeping the head over the shoulders over the hips and over the ankles aligns the head with the body when viewed from the side.
-From front to back, keeping the shoulders level, not rolled forward, along with level hips and knees can better keep a body balanced and healthy.
+Awareness comes with a sense of keeping the Healthy Body sitting and moving within ideal limits.
+Keeping the head over the shoulders over the hips and over the ankles aligns the head with the Healthy Body when viewed from the side.
+From front to back, keeping the shoulders level, not rolled forward, along with level hips and knees can better keep a Healthy Body balanced and healthy.

 Repeated reminders through this level of awareness are what can save people from the activities, work and other lifestyle related tasks they engage in or don’t engage in, for that matter.

-This awareness through catching ourselves and reminding our body of certain positions creates a lifelong habit of posture preservation that has far-reaching health benefits.
+This awareness through catching ourselves and reminding our Healthy Body of certain positions creates a lifelong habit of posture preservation that has far-reaching health benefits.

 2. The Wall-Check

 The second “exercise” to help get rid of that hump back appearance or at least slow it down and stop it is what I call a “wall check”.